apache/usergrid/README.md

 **Apache Usergrid is a multi-tenant Backend-as-a-Service stack for web & mobile applications, based on RESTful APIs.
 It is [currently incubating at the Apache Software Foundation](http://usergrid.incubator.apache.org/).**

-##Canonical Source
-The canonical source for Apache Usergrid is Apache's git-wip, however...

 ##Contributing
-We accept all contributions via our [working repository](http://github.com/usergrid/usergrid), located at [http://github.com/usergrid/usergrid](http://github.com/usergrid/usergrid)
+We accept all contributions via our GitHub, so you can fork our repo (apache/incubator-usergrid) and then submit a PR back to us for approval.
+For larger PRs you'll need to have an ICLA form on file with Apache.
+For more information see our [Contribution Workflow Policy](https://cwiki.apache.org/confluence/display/usergrid/Usergrid+Contribution+Workflow), and specifically our [External Contributors Guide](https://cwiki.apache.org/confluence/display/usergrid/Usergrid+External+Contributors+Guide).

 ##Build awesome apps with Usergrid!